linzhangcs/blog/_posts/2018-02-11-beesbombs.md

 ![final](https://media.giphy.com/media/28GQguS8qnN71ZaKSd/giphy.gif)
 ***What I have so far***

 Also realized my current way of recreating the original gif can't use 9*9 grid to produce this oscillating movement, because that is not enough boxes to visually present it.
 Maybe, I can use the Chequered image as a texture.
-It can be mapped with points that it moves long with.
-I did not find any texture UV coordinates related funcations in p5.js.
-After doing this execrise, I feel like I picked the wrong gif to code.
-I did get more familiar with WebGL in p5.js.
+It can be mapped with points that textual moves on.
+I did not find any texture UV coordinates related function in p5.js.
+After doing this exercise, I feel like I learned some basic usage of WebGL in p5.js.

 Project code can be found [here](http://alpha.editor.p5js.org/linzhang/sketches/HyQ0nmgvf)